-6. Kelsey Creek Park.
-If ‘Old McDonald’ is one of the songs in your musical repertoire these days, a trip to Kelsey Creek Park in Bellevue is a must.
-Kids love visiting the cows, horses, bunnies, chickens, sheep, pigs and more at this fab farm in the heart of Bellevue.
-The playground is the perfect size for toddlers with swings, seesaws, and climbing toys.
-Plus, walking trails wind through the park, over the creek, and by the pastures.
+6. Kelsey Creek Farm.
+If “Old McDonald” is one of the songs in your musical repertoire these days, a trip to Kelsey Creek Farm in Bellevue is a must.
+Kids love visiting with the cows, horses, bunnies, chickens, sheep, pigs and more at this fab (free) farm in the heart of Bellevue.
+The playground is the perfect size for toddlers with swings, seesaws and climbing toys.
+Plus, walking trails wind through the park, over the creek and by the pastures.
 Pack a picnic lunch and make a day of it!

 7. Get Crafty!
 When you’ve spent all week-long doing activities with the kids, it’s kind of nice to hand them off to daddy for a Saturday morning adventure.
-We suggest craft sessions that range from free to $5 such as the ones at Lakeshore Learning in Bellevue and the Bellevue Arts Museum to ones at Seattle ReCreative and these other popular spots.
+We suggest craft sessions that range from free to $5 such as the ones at Lakeshore Learning in Bellevue and the Bellevue Arts Museum to ones at Seattle ReCreative, Michael’s and these other popular spots.
 Make room on the fridge!